Last updated on July 5th, 2023

 You can rent bikes at the Alpe di Siusi lift and take them on the cable car up to the Alpe, where roads and trails await.
 We see a ton of people e-biking too, so there’s something for everyone!

 If you want to avoid hills, you can head down into the valleys and ride on the network of bike paths.
 Check out Südtirol Rad for bike rentals in the valleys.
-These valley rides are one of my favorite things to do with kids or friends and family who want a gorgeous, less-strenuous ride.
+These valley rides are one of our favorite things to do with kids or friends and family who want a gorgeous, less-strenuous ride.

 Besides being an interesting castle in a lovely setting, Prösels Castle (Castello Presule) has a unique history.
 In the 16th century, the castle’s lord accused nine local women of being witches.
 According to the lord, they had stolen babies and flown with them on their brooms to the Schlern, where they feasted on them with the Devil.
 The women confessed – after being tortured.